lawrencecchen/supabase-cheatsheet/src/routes/docs/getting-started/database-connection.md

 You can use the [Supabase client library](https://github.com/supabase/supabase-js) or any ORM library to access your database.

+## Should I use `@supabase/supabase-js` or another ORM?

-While the Supabase client library can be used on both the client and the server, other ORMs can only be used in a protected server environment.
+While most ORMs (like Prisma, Sequelize, TypeORM, etc.) must be used in a protected server environment, the Supabase client library can be used on both the client and the server.

+The Supabase client library talks to your database over a [Postgrest](https://postgrest.org/en/stable/) instance.
+This combined with PostreSQL's [Row Security Policies](https://www.postgresql.org/docs/current/ddl-rowsecurity.html) enables safe database access directly from the client.

+You will be able to write most queries using [modifiers](https://supabase.io/docs/reference/javascript/using-modifiers) and [filters](https://supabase.io/docs/reference/javascript/using-filters).
+For advanced queries, you can write SQL views and stored procedures, and query it through the client library.

 ## Using `@supabase/supabase-js`